×

 Let’s Do A Sample Problem

-So is it worth it then if your estimated profit per month is only about $100 per month?
+So, is it worth it then if your estimated profit per month is only about $100 per month?
 Generally, yes!
 Is it worth it if your estimated profit per month is less than that?
 I am going to say proceed with caution.
 If your estimated profit per month is $50, that profit can easily be eaten up by the following unforeseen circumstances:

 • A city tax assessment whereby the city asks you to pay for some kind of municipal repairs such as a new sidewalk or sewage line.
-These do happen and can be expensive and what can you do about them?
+These things do happen and can be expensive, and what can you do about them?
 Nothing.
 All you can do is pay the bill.
 These obviously eat into your profit and they are annoying.

 • Something expensive breaks in the house such as a water heater or roof.